SiTronXD/vkHarmonicsVirtualLights/README.md

-# Harmonic Virtual Lights
+# Harmonics Virtual Lights
 An implementation of the HVL algorithm for my bachelor thesis project.

 # TODO:
 * Double check clamping range for half angle
-* "TODO: fix edge case where normal == viewDir" in tangent space transform
 * Use sinc window to try and avoid ringing artefacts
-* "vkHarmonicsVirtualLights"*
+* Fix direct + indirect contribution relation
+* Consider removing spotlight cutoff, since HVLs are distributed in a square

 * Fix barrier order to have RSM, shadow map and pre-depth overlap eachother
 * Optimize smoothstep
-* Fix direct + indirect contribution relation
-* Consider removing spotlight cutoff, since HVLs are distributed in a square
+* "TODO: fix edge case where normal == viewDir" in tangent space transform
 * Enable/disable imgui

 # Vulkan features used